source-repo/use-reactive/README.md

 State modifications can be saved to a history with support for `undo`, `redo`, `revert` and `snapshot` / `restore`.

 A companion React context is available for sharing reactive state effectively across a component hierarchy—see [createReactiveStore](#createReactiveStore) below.
-The hook returned by this function uses another Proxy to make the store object properties used by a component reactive.
+The hook returned by this function uses another Proxy to make the store object properties used by each component reactive.

 Minimal example: